Freedom of Information (FOI)

 To find out what information we hold about you, you need to make a Subject Access Request in writing.
-If you wish to exercise any of your other information rights please contact us on OfficeOfDPO@greatermanchester-ca.gov.uk.
+We have appointed a Data Protection Officer, if you wish to exercise any of your other information rights please email OfficeofDPO@greatermanchester-ca.gov.uk.

 We will process information about:

-The Greater Manchester Combined Authority collects certain information or data about you when you www.greatermanchester-ca.go.uk and any other websites that include ‘greatermanchester-ca.gov.uk’ in the address.
-To read our website privacy notice please click here.
+The Greater Manchester Combined Authority collects certain information or data about you when you visit www.greatermanchester-ca.gov.uk and any other websites that include ‘greatermanchester-ca.gov.uk’ in the address.
+For more information read our website privacy notice

 Emergency Planning and Service Delivery Privacy Notice - Coronavirus